 These egg-in-toast cups offer a great protein boost – just what’s needed in the middle of a tiring school day!

 Butter, softened, for spreading

 Salt and pepper, to taste

 Preheat the oven to 180°C. Using a cookie cutter, cut the bread into rounds (alternatively, you can cut the crusts off and use the bread as is).
 Press the bread shapes into a greased muffin tin.
-Crack an egg into the middle of each bread shape, then bake in the preheated oven for five minutes until the bread is toasted and the egg is cooked.
-Allow to cool completely.
+Crack an egg into the middle of each bread shape, then bake for five minutes until the bread is toasted and the egg is cooked.
+Remove and allow to cool completely.

 Now, this is a totally yummy and fun way to give new life to leftovers.

 Makes 8-10 bites